Nordic14/OpenTrivia-Wrapper/README.md

-# OpenTrivia-Wrapper: A wrapper for Open Trivia API written in C#.
+# OpenTrivia-Wrapper: A wrapper for Open Trivia API
-A simple wrapper for the Open Trivia API written in C#.
+A simple yet powerful wrapper for the [Open Trivia API](https://opentdb.com/api_config.php) written in C#.